 Greta Thunberg and other activists on aid boat bound for Gaza intercepted by Israel

-An aid boat carrying environmental campaigner Greta Thunberg, "Game of Thrones" actor Liam Cunningham and other activists was "safely making its way to the shores of Israel" late Sunday, Israel's Foreign Ministry said, after the defense minister vowed to prevent the ship from reaching the Gaza Strip.
+An aid boat carrying environmental campaigner Greta Thunberg and other activists was "safely making its way to the shores of Israel" late on Sunday, Israel's Foreign Ministry said, after the country's defense minister vowed to prevent the ship from reaching the Gaza Strip.

-As the boat was traveling in the Mediterranean, it appeared it was intercepted by Israeli forces.
+As the boat was traveling in the Mediterranean, it was intercepted by Israeli forces.

 "The passengers are expected to return to their home countries," the Israel Defense Ministry said on social media.
 The ministry said any aid on the ship would be sent to Gaza.